splookey/app-dev/README.md

 - It is the definition of generic isekai and a tale about taking pleasure in one's existence.
 ### 3. **Kimi no Nawa**  🥲 ![](https://wallpaperaccess.com/full/1146484.jpg) Description
 - When two teens learn they are switching bodies, they immediately feel a deep, magical connection.
 The decision to have the boy and girl meet in person manages to make things even more difficult.
->Link Where you can Watch the Series.
+>Link where you can watch the movies.
 >[CLICK HERE](https://www.bilibili.tv/en)